 Their food includes insects, bark, grass, roots, bulbs, carrion, berries, fruits, and eggs.
 Sometimes they visit villages and steal eggs, using their impressive tusks to scare away chickens.

 Pumbaas live in groups called sounders.
 Why sounders?
 We really don’t know but you can see this article for more interesting and unusual collective nouns for animals.

 Most sounders consist of females and their young.
 Males only join them during the breeding season and the boars will fight aggressively for mating rights.

-One pumbaa adjective is correct.
+There is one Pumbaa adjective that is correct.
 They can be lazy.
-Rather than digging their own burrows they will often just use the burrowed home of other animals.
+Rather than digging their own burrows, they will often just use the burrowed home of other animals.
 Still, is that being lazy, or being smart and conserving energy?

-So maybe we shouldn’t be shouting out pumbaa on a safari, or listening to what Disney think of Africa.
-They almost named a multibillion dollar movie on something that is a complete myth!
+So maybe we shouldn’t be shouting out Pumbaa on a safari, or listening to what Disney thinks of Africa.
+They almost named a multibillion-dollar movie on something that is a complete myth!

 And really, animals that talk!
 There is a very real Africa out there, and it’s not like The Lion King.